SreehariNvklm/R-squared/DOCUMENTATION.md

 # Design
 ## PDF to Image conversion
-- **Used PyMuPdf** - a Python binding for the MuPdf library to facilitate lightweight, high performance conversion of Pdf files to other supported formats, here for pdf to image conversions.
 - **Logic** : Straightforward text extraction from the pdfs not possible due to its inherent image nature.
 Therefore conversions to image files is necessary.
+- **Used PyMuPdf** - a Python binding for the MuPdf library to facilitate lightweight, high performance conversion of Pdf files to other supported formats, here for pdf to image conversions.
 - *Directories created for each pdf file -> Converted to image file(per pdf page) -> stored under respected file directories(.png).*

 ## Text extraction from Image files
+- **Logic** : The contents present in the images are to be extracted in a textual format to make the information accessable, retrievable and storable.
 - **Used PyTesseract** - a Python wrapper for the open-source OCR(Optical Character Recognition) library developed by Google, Tesseract.
-- **Logic** : The contents present in the images are to be extracted in a textual format to make the information accessable, retrievable and storable.
 - *Directories created for each converted image -> PyTesseract for converting images to strings of text -> Extracted text stored under respective directories(.txt).*

-# Scalability
+## Vector Embeddings
+- **Logic** : The extracted textual data are to be converted to vectore embeddings in N-dimensional space for capturing semantic meaning and relationships.
+Computational efficiency to be improved and for efficient data storage.
+- **Used Sentence-Transformer** - a Python library built on top of Pytorch and Hugging Face Transformers, for creating sentence embeddings.
+Uses pretrained transformer models.
+- **We use "all-Mini-L6-v4" pretrained transformer model.** - Lightweight, high performance regarding semantic similarity, fast inference.
+- *Textual files retreived -> Converted to embeddings then formatted into arrays of embeddings -> each array embedding is indexed*

+## Vector Database
+- **Logic** : The vector embeddings of the documents are to be stored in a database to facilitate efficient retrieval, updation, deletion, and for computing semantic similarity - with respect to the user queries.
+- **Used FAISS database**